 - 4.6.
-The settlement legislation will, on the terms provided by sections 15 to 20 of the draft settlement bill, - 4.6.1. settle the historical claims; and - 4.6.2. exclude the jurisdiction of any court, tribunal, or other judicial body in relation to the historical claims and the settlement; and - 4.6.3. provide that the legislation referred to in section 17 of the draft settlement bill does not apply - - (a) to a redress property or any RFR land; or - (b) for the benefit of Ngāti Hinerangi or a representative entity; and - 4.6.4. require any resumptive memorial to be removed from a computer register for a redress property or any RFR land; and - 4.6.5. provide that the rule against perpetuities and the Perpetuities Act 1964 does not - (a) apply to a settlement document; or - (b) prescribe or restrict the period during which - the trustees of the [Te Puāwaitanga o Ngāti Hinerangi Iwi] Trust, being the governance entity, may hold or deal with property; and - (ii) the [Te Puāwaitanga o Ngāti Hinerangi Iwi] Trust may exist; and - 4.6.6. require the chief executive of the Ministry of Justice to make copies of this deed publicly available. - 4.7.
+The settlement legislation will, on the terms provided by sections 15 to 20 of the draft settlement bill, - 4.6.1. settle the historical claims; and - 4.6.2. exclude the jurisdiction of any court, tribunal, or other judicial body in relation to the historical claims and the settlement; and - 4.6.3. provide that the legislation referred to in section 17 of the draft settlement bill does not apply - (a) to a redress property or any RFR land; or - (b) for the benefit of Ngāti Hinerangi or a representative entity; and - 4.6.4. require any resumptive memorial to be removed from a record of title for a redress property or any RFR land; and - 4.6.5. provide that the rule against perpetuities and the Perpetuities Act 1964 does not - (a) apply to a settlement document; or - (b) prescribe or restrict the period during which - - (i) the trustees of the Te Puāwaitanga o Ngāti Hinerangi Iwi Trust, being the governance entity, may hold or deal with property; and - (ii) the Te Puāwaitanga o Ngāti Hinerangi Iwi Trust may exist; and - 4.6.6. require the Tumu Whakarae Chief Executive of the Office for Māori Crown Relations Te Arawhiti to make copies of this deed publicly available. - 4.7.
 Part 1 of the general matters schedule provides for other action in relation to the settlement.